adamvnz/ArchLabs/README.md

 # Arc theme themed

-This is an adapated version of the Arc Openbox theme
+This is an adapted version of the Arc Openbox theme

 ![Screenshots](http://i.imgur.com/83bnxb0.jpg)